BN-Pool: Bayesian Nonparametric Pooling for Graphs: Implementation details

 \subsection{Cluster Assignments Computation}

 Listing \ref{lst:clust_ass} shows the key operations in the forward pass of our model: given the node embeddings produced by a \gls{gnn}, we compute the cluster assignment matrix $\mS$.
-The forward pass also computes the variational distributions $q_{\vpi}$ which will be useful later to compute the losses.
+The forward pass also computes the variational distributions $q_{\vpi}$, which will be useful later to compute the losses.

-At first, on lines 15-16, we obtain the variational parameters $\tilde{\bm{\alpha}}, \tilde{\bm{\beta}}$ by applying the linear module \texttt{W} to the node embeddings produced by the \gls{gnn}.
+First, we obtain the variational parameters $\tilde{\bm{\alpha}}, \tilde{\bm{\beta}}$ by applying the \gls{mlp} to the node embeddings produced by the \gls{gnn}.
 Note that both variational parameters should be greater than $0$; thus, we apply the \texttt{softplus} activation function.
 Moreover, to avoid numerical errors, we clamp the values between $10^{-3}$ and $10^{3}$.

 Once we have the variational parameters, we define the variational distribution by employing the PyTorch class \texttt{torch.distributions.Beta}.
 Then, we sample \texttt{n\_particles} (\ie{} $T$ in the main text) values that will be used to approximate the reconstruction loss by using the \texttt{rsample} method.
-The \texttt{r} in the \texttt{rsample} name stands for \emph{reparametrization}, that is the trick which allows to separates the distribution parameters from the randomness by allowing to back-propagate the gradient from the samples to the distribution parameters.
-This technique is also denoted as \emph{pathwise gradient estimator}.
-As we mentioned in Section~\ref{sec:training}, the reparametrization trick cannot be applied to the Beta distribution explicitly.
-Therefore, we rely on an approximation of the pathwise derivate \cite{figurnov2018implicit, jankowiak18a} which does not require to reparametrise the Beta distribution explicitly.
-This approximation is already implemented in the Pytorch framework: when we call the \texttt{rsample} method, the backend computes (if it is possible) or approximates (as in our case) the pathwise derivative.
-Thus, the gradient flows from the reconstruction loss to the variational parameters $\tilde{\bm{\alpha}}, \tilde{\bm{\beta}}$, and then to the GNN paramters $\Theta$.
+The \texttt{r} in the \texttt{rsample} name stands for \emph{reparameterization}, that is, the trick that separates the distribution parameters from the randomness and allows to backpropagate the gradient from the samples to the distribution parameters.
+This technique is also denoted as a \emph{pathwise gradient estimator}.
+As we mentioned in Section~\ref{sec:training}, the reparameterization trick cannot be applied to the Beta distribution explicitly.
+Therefore, we rely on an approximation of the pathwise derivative~\citep{figurnov2018implicit, jankowiak18a}, which does not require reparameterizing the Beta distribution explicitly.
+This approximation is already implemented in the PyTorch framework: when we call the \texttt{rsample} method, the backend computes the pathwise derivative (if possible) or approximates it (as in our case).
+Thus, the gradient flows from the reconstruction loss to the variational parameters $\tilde{\bm{\alpha}}, \tilde{\bm{\beta}}$, and then to the GNN parameters $\Theta$.